howlingmad/kerbside/README.md

-kerb noms
+kerb
 ==========
-kerb noms prints out the names of the food stalls appearing today at [Kerb King's](http://www.kerbfood.com/kings-cross/).
+kerb prints out the names of the food stalls appearing today at [Kerb King's](http://www.kerbfood.com/kings-cross/).

 How it works